pgoltstein/category-learning-visual-areas/README.md

 #### Part 0b: Download the data

-1. Open up any type of command line window and change the current directory to a drive/folder in which you like to have the entire project
+1. Open up any type of command line window and change the current directory to a drive/folder in which you like to have the entire project.
+The dataset is approximately 98 GB, so make sure you have enough free disk space.

 2. Log in on the gin server
 ``` gin login ```